 Construction and operation of any of the Action Alternatives would affect surface waters and, thus, fish habitat.
-The primary factors in differentiating potential fish impacts between the Action Alternatives include the area and/or linear distance of surface waters affected, the number of surface waters crossed, and the amount of riparian vegetation that would be permanently removed.
+The primary factors in differentiating potential fish impacts between the Action Alternatives include the area and/or linear distance of surface waters affected, the number of surface waters crossed, and the amount of riparian vegetation that would be permanently removed. and the number and distance of realigned streams.
 A greater number or area of surface waters affected and a greater amount of riparian vegetation removed generally indicates a greater potential for more severe impacts on fish.

 Section 3.3, Water Resources, Table 3.3-11, shows the linear feet and area of surface water that would be disturbed by construction of the proposed rail line.
-The Wells Draw Alternative would affect the greatest area of surface waters and linear distances of streams, followed by the Whitmore Park Alternative and Indian Canyon Alternative.
+The Wells Draw Alternative would affect the greatest area of surface waters and linear distances of streams, followed by the Whitmore

+Park Alternative and Indian Canyon Alternative.
 Section 3.3, Water Resources, Table 3.3-12, shows the number of surface water crossings by structure type and the number of stream realignments for the Action Alternatives.
 The Wells Draw Alternative would cross the most surface waters and have the greatest number of crossing structures, followed by the Whitmore Park Alternative and Indian Canyon Alternative.
 Appendix F, Water Resources Figures, shows the streams crossed by the Action Alternatives.
-The Indian Canyon Alternative would permanently remove the greatest area of riparian vegetation (Table 3.4-13), followed by the Whitmore Park Alternative and Wells Draw Alternative.
+Section 3.3, Water Resources, Table 3.3-12 also shows the number of stream realignments and the distance of stream realignment impact (i.e., stream channel filled).
+The Indian Canyon Alternative and Whitmore Park Alternative would involve a similar number of stream realignments and would affect similar total distances of stream channel, while the Wells Draw Alternative would require the fewest stream realignments and would affect the smallest distance of stream channel.
+The Indian Canyon Alternative would permanently remove the greatest area of riparian vegetation (Table 3.4-1318), followed by the Whitmore Park Alternative and Wells Draw Alternative.
 All temporary riparian habitat disturbances would be reclaimed and revegetated following construction.